BrianSturgis/cafe_allora/README.md

 Saturday July 24th
 -Drew thumbnails of different layouts (1 hour)
--built wireframe in Photoshop (2 hours)
+-built final wireframe in Photoshop (1 hour)

 Sunday July 25th
 refer to commit history for detailed work history on this day